jinghuazhao/Caprion/README.md

     It looked to take 3.5 days on Cardio without unfiltered genotypes but ~12 hours on cclake, and once these are taken care of the analysis can be propagated.

-[^3]: Whole cohort imputation is feasible with HIBAG which contains inclusive lists of SNPs based on samples of the following sizes,
+[^HLA]: Whole cohort imputation is feasible with HIBAG which contains inclusive lists of SNPs based on samples of the following sizes,

     **Locus** |  A  |  B  |  C | DQA1 | DQB1 | DPB1 | DRB1
     ----------|-----|-----|----|------|------|------|-----